Urinary casts

 Formation: A commonly-held theory is that cellular, granular, and waxy casts represent different stages of degeneration of renal tubular epithelial cells in a cast.
 The appearance of a cast observed in a urine sediment depends largely upon the length of time it remained in situ in the tubules prior to being shed into the urine, as well as where it forms in the tubules.
 A cast recognizable as "cellular", for example, was shed shortly after it was formed.
 A waxy cast, in contrast, was retained longer in the tubular system prior to being released (see image below).
 Casts can form at any levels within the tubules (proximal, distal, convoluted).
 Narrower casts are thought to originate from proximal or distal tubules, however wide casts are thought to originate from the collecting tubules or ducts.

 With renal tubular injury, epithelial cells slough into the lumen of the renal tubules and are caught up within a mucoprotein matrix made from Tamm-Horsfall protein (hyaline cast).
 This forms a cellular cast.
 With time, the epithelial cells degenerate and can no longer be recognized as cells within the hyaline matrix, thus forming coarsely granular, then finely granular, casts.
 Waxy casts are the final step in the formation of casts and usually indicate chronic tubular disease.
+Representative images of these various casts as seen under light microscopy of a wet preparation of urine sediment can be viewed below |

 General Interpretation of casts: